 Babies in the womb get used to a lot of motion.
 Get your baby moving and he may go right to sleep.
 Put him in a swing.
 Cradle him in a rocking chair.
 Lay him in a vibrating infant seat.
 You might even set out for a drive in the car, but don’t hit the road if you’re too tired.

 The soothing power of your own touch can work wonders on a colicky baby.
 Many babies love skin-to-skin contact.
 And studies show infants who are massaged seem to cry less and sleep better.
 Just undress your baby and use slow, firm strokes over her legs, arms, back, chest, and face.
 It may calm you down as well.
+Check with your pediatrician before using any oils or lotions on your baby.

 For a gassy baby, rub his tummy in a clockwise motion, or bicycle his little legs to relieve some pressure.

 In many cultures, infants spend much of the day in slings on their mothers' backs or chests.
 When you put a colicky baby in a sling or carrier, he can snuggle close and -- with luck -- may be lulled to sleep by your movement.
-Slings can also give your aching arms a rest or free a hand to fix a sandwich.
+Slings can also give your aching arms a rest or free a hand to fix a sandwich. just remember that there should be no cooking, eating, or drinking anything hot while carrying baby in the swaddle.

 A crying baby can gulp down a lot of air.
 That can make her gassy and bloated -- and make her crying worse.
 Burp her with gentle thumps on her back.
 The classic position -- with the baby’s head over your shoulder -- works, but can leave a trail of spit-up down your back.
 Switch things around: Lay your baby face down across your lap, or sit her up.
 Support her chest and neck with one of your arms.